 The Shard is a large skyscraper building made out of glass, built to resemble a shard of glass (hence it’s name!).
 The pyramid-shaped building holds an observatory on top showing one of the most spectacular views of the city.
+Plus its restaurant is one of the best places to eat in London.
 With its 309,6 meters, this giant skyscraper is the fifth tallest building in Europe and even holds the highest viewing platform in Western Europe (!).
 You’ll find the very best views of London on floors 68, 69 and on the viewing platform on floor 72 including a 360-degree view!
 Watching all the tiny cars and people whizz by below makes the city feel so much more smaller.

 BEST TIMES TO VISIT & WAIT TIMES: Since tickets for The Shard are pre-booked and in a 30-minute time slot, there is not much of a waiting time for going up.
 This does mean, however, that spaces are limited.
 So booking in advance is strongly recommended.
 There is of course also the option to go either during the day, where you can get a nice clear overview (if the weather permits it) of London, or go during the night, where you get a nice night time view of the city.